-Often, the primary care physician himself or herself can help: In the case of urge incontinence without a clear cause, medications such as antimuscarinics or sympathomimetics can relieve the suffering in many cases.
-In the case of inflammation, high blood pressure or stones in the urethra, the problem can also be solved with medication, such as antibiotics or alpha-blockers.
-In the case of an enlarged prostate, minor surgery may help.
+Often, the family doctor himself or herself can help: In the case of urge incontinence without a clear cause, medications such as antimuscarinics or sympathomimetics can relieve the suffering in many cases.
+In the case of inflammation, high blood pressure or stones in the urethra, the problem can also be remedied with medication, such as antibiotics or alpha-blockers.
+For benign enlarged prostate (BPH), minor surgery can help.
 If weakened pelvic floor muscles are the cause of stress incontinence, targeted pelvic floor training can bring improvement.

 For more information on types, occurrence and causes of incontinence, see Incontinence.

 If the cause of the incontinence remains unclear or initial therapy attempts are unsuccessful, a urodynamic examination may be required.
 This can be used to check the function of the bladder and sphincter by using probes to measure the pressure as the bladder fills and empties.

 Depending on the results of the examination, various therapies are available: Conservative options such as indwelling catheters, self-catheterization or pelvic floor rehabilitation, medication, Botox injections, electrical stimulation or surgery as a last resort.